Slow Cooker Turkey Vegetable Meatloaf is a dinner phenomenon. So easy, juicy, flavorful and healthy to boot!

-I shredded carrots, onions and zucchini and mixed it in to the lean ground turkey.
+- For extra tender and flavorful meatloaf, shred carrots, onions, and zucchini and mix into the lean ground turkey.
 Those veggies add extra moisture and juiciness to the turkey, which can often be dry.

 Ingredients